restrellado/presenting-data-rstats-edition/blog-post.md

 I think of themes as a collection of interesting details.
 Interesting details on their own are just that—interesting details.
-But when I describe what these interesting details have in common, I get something else—the beginnings of a story.
+But when I describe what they have in common, I get something else—the beginnings of a story.

 For example, I can play with different ways to describe what I pointed out in the last section: